 - Difficulty speaking, reading or making sense

 The most serious brain injuries can be fatal.
 If you or a loved one suffered a brain injury because someone else was negligent, don’t take the situation lightly.
-Call The Bradley Law Firm for a free case review today.
+Call Bradley Law Personal Injury Lawyers for a free case review today.

 What Causes Brain Injuries?